Skip to main content

 • updates Homebrew tap formula in Aureuma/homebrew-si (when HOMEBREW_TAP_PUSH_TOKEN is configured, or by fallback to GH_PAT_AUREUMA when that token has tap push access)

-• verifies release assets + npm + Homebrew sync in a final gate job
+• verifies release assets + package + Homebrew sync in a final gate job

 • runs a macOS Homebrew smoke install lane through si build installer smoke-homebrew